Guinston United Presbyterian Church

 The Guinston United Presbyterian Church is an historic Presbyterian church building which is located in Chanceford Township, Pennsylvania, York County, Pennsylvania.

 It was added to the National Register of Historic Places in 1976.

 History and architectural features

 Built in 1773, the Guinston United Presbyterian Church is a one-story, fieldstone building with minimal ornamentation.
 It features paneled semi-circular inserts above the doors and rounded arch windows.

 It replaced an earlier log church which had been built in 1754.
 By 1867, that structure was used as a Sabbath School while a new sanctuary was built nearby.

-It was added to the National Register of Historic Places in 1976.